Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Non-Markovian Quantum Master Equation

-To arrive at a quantum master equation that embodies non-Markovian properties, we start with the non-Markovian stochastic Schr\"odinger equation (NMSSE), which was derived in \cite{gaspard1999non} from the wave function representation of \cref{eq: lvn},
+{ Of primary interest in the theory of open quantum systems is the density matrix of the system, $\rho_S(t)$, which in principle can be obtained with a partial trace: $\rho_S(t)=\text{tr}_B\left(\rho(t)\right).$ } To arrive at a quantum master equation that embodies non-Markovian properties, we start with the non-Markovian stochastic Schr\"odinger equation (NMSSE), which was derived from the wave function representation of \cref{eq: lvn} in \cite{gaspard1999non}, and later revisited in \cite{biele2012stochastic}.
+In NMSSE, a stochastic realization of the quantum state follows a stochastic differential equation,